keithasaurus/koda-validate/docs/philosophy/extension.rst

 Extension
 =========
 Koda Validate aims to provide enough tools to handle most common validation needs; for the cases it doesn't cover, it aims to allow easy extension.

 Validators
 ----------

-We'll build a simple Validator of ``float`` values to demonstrate how ``Validator``\s are built.
+We'll build a simple ``Validator`` for ``float`` values to demonstrate how ``Validator``\s are built.

 .. code-block:: python